1991 Iraqi uprisings: Loyalist offensive

 There were several reports of chemical warfare attacks, including of a nerve agent being used during the assault on Basra.
 Following an investigation, the United Nations (UN) found that there was no evidence that Iraq used chemical weapons to repress the uprisings, but did not rule out the possibility that Iraq could have used phosgene gas which would not have been detectable after the attack.
 According to the U.S. government's Iraq Survey Group, Iraqi military did in fact use the nerve agent sarin, as well as non-lethal CS gas, on a massive scale when "dozens" of improvised helicopter bombing sorties were flown against rebels in Karbala and the surrounding areas in March 1991; evidence of apparent mustard gas attacks have been also reported in the areas of Najaf and Karbala by the U.S. forces that have been stationed there at the time.

 In the south, Saddam's forces quelled all but a scattering of the resistance by the end of March.
 On March 29, SCIRI leader Abdul Aziz al-Hakim conceded that Shia rebels withdrew from the cities and that fighting was limited to rural areas.
 The Kurdish uprising in the north of the country collapsed even more quickly than it began.
 After ousting the Peshmerga from Kirkuk on March 29, the government tanks rolled into Dahuk and Irbil on March 30, Zakho on April 1, and Sulaymaniyah, the last important town held by the rebels, on April 3.
 The advance of government forces was halted at Kore, a narrow valley near the ruins of Qaladiza, where a successful defense was held by the Kurds led by Massoud Barzani.

-According to the United States Department of State and the Foreign Affairs group of the Parliament of Australia, Iranian rebel organization People's Mujahedin of Iran (PMOI, also known as MEK), sheltered in Iraq by Saddam Hussein, assisted the Republican Guard in brutally suppressing the uprisings.
-Maryam Rajavi has been reported by former PMOI members as having said, "Take the Kurds under your tanks, and save your bullets for the Iranian Revolutionary Guards."
+In a 1999 letter, Hoshyar Zebari, head of International Relations of the Kurdish Democratic Party, stated that the "KDP as a major Kurdish political party had led and participated in the Kudish spring uprisings of 1991 in Iraqi Kurdistan.
+The uprising caused the collapse of Iraqi government military, security and administrative structure in the region...
+When the Iraqi troops counter-attacked and regained control of Kirkut and other major cities there were rumors of Mujahedin units assisting iraqi troops...
+However... these rumors happen to be untrue...
+The KDP can confirm that the Mujahedin were not involved in suppressing the Kurdish people neither during the uprising nor its aftermath."
+Sources also say the Mujahedin supported the Kurdish rebellion in Iran.